ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 [[only-angular]]
-| ag-Grid is the industry standard for Angular Enterprise Applications.
-Developers using ag-Grid are
-| building applications that would not be possible if ag-Grid did not exist.
-|
 | [[note]]
 | | Please refer to our [Compatibility Chart](#compatibility) for Supported Versions of
 | | Angular & ag-Grid.